siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 + systemd.mount
 + systemd.path

 We briefly introduce some of the unit types here.
 Their names already give an indication of their intended functionality.
 More detailed explanations of the units can be found on our manual page [System administration - systemd](0710-systemd-start_en.md#systemd---the-system-and-services-manager).
-The complete documentation can be found in the man pages **systemd.unit**, **systemd.special**, and **systemd.
-"Unit-type"** respectively.
+The complete documentation can be found in the man pages `man systemd.unit`, `man systemd.special`, and `man systemd.<unit_type>` respectively.

 The systemd system can be controlled with follwing command, which requires **user** or **root** rights depending on the units: